PolicarpoBatistaUliana/UEC/README.md

 > ⚠️ For security reasons, no written copies of the full key generation algorithms are currently stored or shared.
 At this stage, the algorithm resides solely in the mind of **Dr. Ulianov**, ensuring full initial control prior to structured technology transfer to trusted partners.

-### 🧠 Why Hasn’t Real-Number-Based Cryptography Been Invented Until Now?
+### 🧠 Why Has not Real-Number-Based Cryptography Been Invented Until Now?

 The entire foundation of modern cryptography is based on **prime numbers**—very large integers—within a finite and countable set.
 Yet, any high school student knows that between **0 and 1** there exist **infinitely many real numbers**.
 Unlike integers, which are discrete and finite in any bounded interval, the real number continuum offers infinite resolution and entropy even within tiny domains.